julianperrott/FishingFun/Readme.md

 Fishing is a way to catch fish which can be used to cook food, which is used to heal or increase the stats of your character.
 You can also gain achievements through fishing.

-The machanics of fishing involve casting your line into in-land or sea waters and then waiting up to 30 seconds for a bite, then clicking to loot within a couple of seconds to catch the fish.
+The mechanics of fishing involve casting your line into in-land or sea waters and then waiting up to 30 seconds for a bite, then clicking to loot within a couple of seconds to catch the fish.

 ## Video of the bot in action